This Tip discusses the Conscious Competence Model that involves awareness and competence at four different levels of learning.

 Characteristics: I can perform the skill on ”auto pilot” or as a habit.
 Mistakes are rare.
 I may enjoy teaching others, but I may omit mentioning certain key steps that I do on autopilot.
 Observational coaching can move me to a higher level.

-Note: It has been argued that learners at this level have ceased to be learners.
+Note: Some argue that learners at this level have ceased to be learners.
 They can become complacent and blind to new knowledge and methods.
 This can leave them vulnerable to eventually becoming unconsciously incompetent.
 So, they may need to be encouraged to continue to learn and grow.

 How do you help frustrated learners get over the hump?